 Taxpayers should evaluate their income levels, investment habits, and long-term financial goals to determine which regime aligns better with their needs.

-The new tax regime for FY 2024-25 introduces simplified structures and broader inclusivity, with higher rebates and a higher exemption threshold.
-While it limits the scope for tax-saving instruments, understanding which deductions in the new tax regime are allowed and leveraging the available options can help taxpayers optimise their financial planning.
+The new tax regime for FY 2025-26 has a simplified structure and broader inclusivity, with higher rebates and a higher exemption threshold.
+While it limits the scope for tax-saving instruments, understanding what income tax slab in India is applicable for you, which deductions in the new tax regime are allowed, and leveraging the available options can help you optimise your financial planning.
 Using tools such as an income tax calculator, individuals can make informed decisions tailored to their unique financial situations.**

 FAQs**